medical professional studying an xray of a spine

 Diagnose

-To diagnose degenerative disc disease, doctors take into account many factors, including the medical history of the patient, the intensity of the problem, and the factors that improve or worsen the condition.
+To diagnose degenerative disc disease, doctors take into account many factors.
+These include the medical history of the patient, the intensity of the problem, and the factors that improve or worsen the condition.
 Often, neurological examinations help in testing the muscle strength, reflexes and sensation in the arms and hands.
 Imaging tests, like the MRI, X-rays and CT scan enable physicians to visualize the spine and connect the source of the pain or stiffness to the severity of the problem.
 Based on the findings, the physician will prescribe a suitable course of treatment.

 Treatment